Choosing Between Cloud & Desktop Accounting Software in 2023

 In QuickBooks, the workflow is structurally identical.
 The platform has no native cross-file consolidation in its Online product.

-❌ Manual consolidation in spreadsheets introduces version control risk, formula errors, and broken links between financial data and supporting documentation.
-For any firm preparing consolidated financials for external stakeholders or audits, this is a compliance risk.
+❌ Manual consolidation in spreadsheets introduces version control exposure, formula errors, and broken links between financial data and supporting documentation.
+For any firm preparing consolidated financials for external stakeholders or audits, this adds meaningful operational overhead that scales with entity count.

 The result is the same on both platforms: as you add variables to track, your chart of accounts expands to accommodate them.
 More entities, departments, projects, or funds means more account codes, slower closes, and reporting that becomes harder to maintain over time.